 Air Conditioner Not Cooling

 Dirty air filter or dirty or damaged condenser coil could cause the unit not to cool any longer.

 Continue to 5 of 6 below.

 - Clean the air filter as directed by the manufacturer.

-- Clean and inspect the condenser coil on unit exterior.
+- Clean and inspect the condenser coil on the unit's exterior.

 05 of 06

 Unit Will Not Turn On

 - Provide well-seated power plug connection; do not use an extension cord, which may not be rated for the high power draw of an air conditioner.

 - Reset the circuit breaker or replace the fuse for the air conditioner circuit.